DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 We use the *Arduino Command Line Interface (CLI)* to upload the DCC-EX products to your Arduino.
 The CLI eliminates the need to install the more daunting Arduino IDE.
 EX-Installer is able to manage the installation and updating of the Arduino CLI for you at the click of a button.

-If you have not installed the CLI previously you will see a ::guilabel:`Install Arduino CLI` button.
+If you have not installed the CLI previously you will see a :guilabel:`Install Arduino CLI` button.

-If have previously installed the CLI you will see a ::guilabel:`Refresh Arduino CLI` button.
+If have previously installed the CLI you will see a :guilabel:`Refresh Arduino CLI` button.

 .. note::
    :class: note-float-right